The Calvary Christian School Handbook

 Please refer to the “Readmission After Disciplinary Action” section of the handbook under the “Discipline” heading of the handbook.

-In order to gain the most from Calvary Christian School, it is important that each student attend school regularly.
-We recognize that certain absences are unavoidable, and that parents may take their children out of school when they consider it necessary.
+In order to gain the most from Calvary Christian School, it is important that each student attend school faithfully.
+We recognize that certain absences are unavoidable and that parents may take their children out of school when they consider it necessary.
 Such absences, however, do place an extra burden upon both the student and the teacher to complete missed work and may jeopardize the student’s opportunity to receive credit for a given subject.
-Please note: A student must be present at least half of the school day (four periods) to be counted present.
+Please note: A student must be present at least half of the school day to be counted present (K5 & elementary —3.5 hours/HS 4 class periods).

 Students who are tardy or absent must provide a written explanation from a parent explaining the nature of the tardy or absence.
 Please note that it is the student’s responsibility, not the teacher’s, to have a note explaining the reason for an absence or tardy.